Advocate Aurora Health

-Advocate Aurora Health (AAH) is a non-profit health care system with dual headquarters located in Milwaukee, Wisconsin, and Downers Grove, Illinois.
-As of 2021, the AAH system has 26 hospitals and more than 500 sites of care, with 75,000 employees, including 10,000 employed physicians.
+Advocate Aurora Health (AAH) was a non-profit, faith-based hospital network with dual headquarters located in Milwaukee, Wisconsin, and Downers Grove, Illinois.
+In 2021, the AAH system had 26 hospitals and more than 500 sites of care, with 75,000 employees, including 10,000 employed physicians.
 The health system formed as a result of a merger between Illinois-based Advocate Health Care and Wisconsin-based Aurora Health Care.
 AAH is a teaching affiliate of the University of Wisconsin School of Medicine and Public Health.
+In December 2022, it merged with the network of Atrium Health to create Advocate Health, making both Advocate Aurora Health and Atrium Health divisions of Advocate Health.

 History

-1980 - 1990s
+1980–1990s

 In 1984, St. Luke's Medical Center and Good Samaritan Medical Center formed an affiliation called St. Luke's Samaritan Health Care.
 In 1987, the organization was renamed to Aurora Health Care.
 In 1988, after forming a partnership with Aurora, the Visiting Nurse Association (VNA) of Milwaukee joined Aurora Health Care.
 Between 1992 and 1995, the health care system added five more hospitals: Sheboygan Memorial Medical Center (1992), Milwaukee Psychiatric Hospital (1993), Hartford Memorial Hospital (1993), Two Rivers Community Hospital (1993), and West Allis Memorial Hospital (1995).

 In 1995, two additional hospitals joined Aurora Health Care: Lakeland Medical Center in Elkhorn, owned by Walworth County, and Trinity Memorial Hospital in Cudahy, founded in 1958 and owned by Catholic Health Corp.
 Aurora acquired Lakeland Medical Center for about $16 million.
 In the deal, Aurora assumed the hospital's bond obligations and debt and agreed to contribute to a fund to cover the uninsured.
 In February 1996, Memorial Hospital of Burlington joined Aurora Health Care.

 In 1998, Aurora built its first hospital, on the west side of Kenosha, which opened in February 1999.
 That same year Aurora replaced Two Rivers Community Hospital with a new facility, which opened in June 2000.